 You want to launch your website… but you don’t have a lot of budget to spare.
 You might be weighing the benefits of Bluehost vs Dreamhost for bloggers on a budget.

 So what do you do?
-There are dozens of different web hosts, all with different hosting plans.
+There are dozens of different web hosts, all with various hosting plans.

 In this article, I’m going to give you two great choices: Bluehost and Dreamhost.

-This makes them a great choice if you’re planning to build a WordPress website.
+This makes them a great choice if you plan to build a WordPress website.

-I’ll share my personal choice, then walk you through how exactly Bluehost and Dreamhost compare.
-That way, you can make the best possible choice for you and your fledgling business.
+I’ll share my personal choice and then walk you through how exactly Bluehost and Dreamhost compare.
+That way, you can make the best possible choice for your fledgling business.

 Use the quick links to jump straight to different parts of my review.

 In a hurry?
-Here’s how to quickly choose between Bluehost vs Dreamhost:
+Here’s how to quickly choose between Bluehost and Dreamhost:

 If you’re feeling overwhelmed on the technical side of things, go with Bluehost.

 Bluehost’s customer service experience is fantastic.
-They’re very hands-on with their customer support, happy to walk you through any technical challenges you’re having.
+They’re very hands-on with their customer support and happy to walk you through any technical challenges.

-You can call them on the phone, type messages back and forth in live chat, or send them an email–they’re available for you in whatever way works best for you.
+You can call them on the phone, type messages back and forth in live chat, or email them–they’re available in whatever works best for you.

 If you’re a new or inexperienced blogger, having the highly experienced Bluehost support team there to help you is invaluable.

-While I really like both Dreamhost and Bluehost, for me, Bluehost has the edge due to their unparalleled customer service.
+While I really like both Dreamhost and Bluehost, Bluehost has the edge due to its unparalleled customer service.

 If you’re currently on a tight budget, go with Dreamhost.